CS-510-Fall-2020/MidtermProjectTristanTran/README.md

 ## To run the analysis
 1. Open the R Project.
-2. Create a "results/" folder in the top directory.
+2. Adjust the scale of your window plot to view the trajectory.
 3. Make changes to the inputs as desired.
 4. source("src/HorrorAnalysis.R", chdir = FALSE)
 ---
-## Updates after peer review
+## Updates after peer review and since midterm
 - Refactor of code: Moving functions and imports to a separate script. fixing some formatting issues with whitespace.
 - Updating readme to give more explanation of the project.
+- Stop words and anachronisms are now excluded
+- Ommission of character names from word clouds.
+- Encapsulating the project into a R-Markdown format.

 ## Challenges and Opportunities
-- Most classic works of literature are written with different lexicons: Clowns used to be popular entertainment for children's parties and are now a common fear.
-- Omission of anachronistic sentiments such as the use of the word miss as both an honorific vs. a failure.
 - Automatic scaling of the word cloud so that most popular words are not omitted
-- Ommission of character names from word clouds.
-- Encapsulating the project into a R-Markdown format.
+- GGplot trajectory will scale with your window, so please adjust your window before sourcing the project
+- Make code sensitive to bigrams.
+Words like not can reverse the sentiment of the next word.